TITLE 77: PUBLIC HEALTH

-D) Functioning within a State-approved EMS System providing the licensed level of life support services as verified by that System's EMS Medical Director.
+E) The licensee shall be functioning within a State-approved EMS System providing the licensed level of life support services as verified by that System's EMS MD.

-b) Composition of continuing education programs and qualifications of instructors shall be submitted to the Department for approval not less than 60 days prior to the scheduled event.
-Program approval will be granted provided the program is conducted in accordance with guidelines of the Department of Transportation's National Standard Curriculum for EMTs and contains material relevant to that level of licensure.
+b) The content of continuing education programs and qualifications of instructors shall be submitted to the Department for approval not less than 60 days prior to the scheduled event.
+Program approval will be granted provided that program is conducted in accordance with guidelines of the Department of Transportation's National Standard Curriculum for EMTs and contains material relevant to that level of licensure.
 Qualifications of instructors shall be consistent with Section 515.700.

 c) EMT-Is and EMT-Ps shall complete a transition program for all sections of the National Standard Curriculum that are not currently in place in their System.
 This course may be completed as continuing education and shall be completed within the four-year licensing period.

-d) If the EMS Medical Director does not recommend relicensure, he/she shall submit all reasons for denial in writing to the EMT and the Department.
+d) If the EMS MD does not recommend relicensure, he/she shall submit all reasons for denial in writing to the EMT and the Department.

 e) The license of an EMT who has failed to file an application for renewal shall terminate on the day following the expiration date shown on the license.

-g) An EMT-I or EMT-P who has reverted to EMT-B status may be subsequently relicensed as an EMT-I or EMT-P, upon the recommendation of an EMS Medical Director who has verified that the individual's knowledge and clinical skills are at an active EMT-I or EMT-P level, and that the individual has completed any retraining, education or testing deemed necessary by the EMSMD for resuming EMT-I or EMT-P activities.
+g) An EMT-I or EMT-P who has reverted to EMT-B status may be subsequently relicensed as an EMT-I or EMT-P upon the recommendation of an EMS MD who has verified that the individual's knowledge and clinical skills are at an active EMT-I or EMT-P level, and that the individual has completed any retraining, education or testing deemed necessary by the EMS MD for resuming EMT-I or EMT-P activities.

-h) Any EMT whose license has expired for a period of more than 60 days shall be required to reapply for licensure, complete the training program and pass the test, and pay the fees as required for initial licensure (see subsection (i) below).
+h) Any EMT whose license has expired for a period of more than 60 days shall be required to reapply for licensure, complete the training program and pass the test, and pay the fees as required for initial licensure (see subsection (i)).

 i) The Department shall require the licensee to certify on the renewal application form, under penalty of perjury, that he or she is not more than 30 days delinquent in complying with a child support order.
-(Section 10-65(c) of the Illinois Administrative Procedure Act [5 ILCS 100/10-65(c)])
+(Section 10-65(c) of the Illinois Administrative Procedure Act)

 j) An EMT whose license has expired may, within 60 days after licensure expiration, submit all relicensure material as required in this Part and a fee of $50 in the form of a certified check or money order (cash or personal check will not be accepted).
 If all material is in order and there is no disciplinary action pending against the EMT, the Department will relicense the EMT.

 k) At any time prior to the expiration of the current license, an EMT may revert to First Responder status for the remainder of the license period.
-The EMT must make this request in writing to the Department.
-To re-register as a First Responder, the individual must meet the requirements for First Responder registration.
+The EMT shall make this request in writing to the Department.
+To re-register as a First Responder, the individual shall meet the requirements for First Responder registration.